-This strategy has been developed with the help of coastal experts and key stakeholders representing interest groups.
-Council adopted the strategy on 7 August 2014, it replaces the 2003 strategy.
+This strategy was developed with the help of coastal experts and key stakeholders representing interest groups.
+Council adopted the strategy on 7 August 2014, it replaces the pervious strategy written in 2003.

 Wainui Beach extends about 6km between Tuahine Point and Makorori Point.
 The beach consists of a predominantly sandy shoreline, backed by a substantial dune system between the 2 rocky headlands.

 The following are the notes and presentations from public meetings that were held to assist in the development of the strategy.